thoughtworks-jumpstart/jumpstart/machine-setup/README.md

 1. Start VS Code
 2. Press F1 key.
 This will open a command palette window.
 3. Type in the prompt: 'Shell'
-4. Select 'Shell Command: Install 'code' command in PATH
+4. Select 'Shell Command: Install 'code' command in PATH.
+If you don't see this option in the command list, that means your VS Code is already added to the PATH environment variable, and you can go ahead to verify it.

 ![add vs code to path](../.gitbook/assets/add_vscode_to_path.png)